-Link: Apply now for The Business Platinum Card® from American Express
+Link: Learn more about The Business Platinum Card® from American Express

 The Business Platinum Card® from American Express is one of the most perks-rich business cards out there.
-At the moment, the card has an excellent welcome offer, making it a good time to apply.
+The card recently underwent a refresh, and while the annual fee increased, several valuable new perks were introduced as well.
+At the moment, the card has an excellent welcome offer, making it an ideal time to apply.
+If you’re eligible for the card and haven’t yet applied, now is an ideal time to do so.

 In this post:

-The Amex Business Platinum Card has a welcome offer where you can earn 150,000 bonus Amex Membership Rewards points after spending $20,000 within the first three months.
-Personally, I value Membership Rewards points at 1.7 cents each, meaning that to me, the 150,000 points are worth a staggering $2,550.
+The Amex Business Platinum Card has a massive welcome offer where you can earn 200,000 bonus Amex Membership Rewards points after spending $20,000 within the first three months.
+Personally, I value Membership Rewards points at 1.7 cents each, meaning that to me, the 200,000 points are worth a staggering $3,400.

 There are lots of great uses for Amex points, as they can be transferred to all kinds of useful airline and hotel partners.
-Also keep in mind that having this card lets you unlock the full value of Amex Pay With Points, potentially allowing you to get up to 1.54 cents of value per point toward the cost of airfare.
+Also keep in mind that having this card lets you unlock the full value of Amex Pay With Points, potentially allowing you to get up to 1.54 cents of value per point toward the cost of airfare on a designated airline.
 You could then use that redemption rate for all your linked Amex Membership Rewards cards.

 Note that sometimes there are targeted welcome offers out there that are bigger.
 However, those aren’t publicly available, so there’s no link to share, but it’s definitely worth keeping an eye out for those deals, if you do come across them.